MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 title: "[Almost done] Preventing Accidental Internet-Exposure of AWS Resources (Part 1: VPC)"
 ---

-[Many AWS customers have suffered breaches](https://github.com/ramimac/aws-customer-security-incidents#background) due to exposing resources to the Internet by accident, resources that an attacker can find via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).
+[Many AWS customers have suffered breaches](https://github.com/ramimac/aws-customer-security-incidents#background) due to exposing resources to the Internet by accident.
 This three-part series walks through different ways to mitigate that risk.

 ## About The Problem

 There are many ways to make resources public in AWS. [github.com/SummitRoute/aws_exposable_resources](https://github.com/SummitRoute/aws_exposable_resources#aws-exposable-resources) was created specifically to maintain a list of all AWS resources that can be publicly exposed and how.

 This post discusses preventing public network access for resources exclusively in a VPC (EC2 instances, ELBs, RDS databases, etc.).
+These are resources that an attackers find via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).

 Ideally, you can look at your AWS organization structure from a 1000-foot view and know which subtree of accounts / OUs can have publicly accessible VPCs.